Simple Techniques for Elevating Your Photography

 When controlling the horizon line, your subject placement is critical.
 You don’t want the horizon to cut off your subject’s head, for example.
 You want to place your subject so that the horizon lines are naturally flowing.

-We typically photograph more than half of our photos at a 50/50 of ground to sky with the horizon being in the middle.
-The second most common way we photograph is with the sky filling the top third of the photo and thee bottom two thirds being the ground.
+We typically photograph more than half of our photos at a 50/50 of ground to sky with the horizon in the middle.
+The second most common way we photograph is with the sky filling the top third of the photo and the bottom two-thirds being the ground.

-The honest truth is that there is no right or wrong may to place your horizon in your shot but it does help the composition of a photo to have it in it and not just point your camera at the ground when taking pictures of flowers.
+The truth is that there is no right or wrong way to place your horizon in your shot, but it does help the composition of a photo to have it in it and not just point your camera at the ground when taking pictures of flowers.

 Editing your Photos